 How to Calculate Average of Multiple Columns in Excel (6 Methods)

-In this tutorial, I will show some methods regarding calculating the average of multiple columns in Excel.
+In this tutorial, I will show some methods for calculating the average of multiple columns in Excel.
 Usually, you can get an average of a range of having multiple columns using the AVERAGE function.
-However, if you want to have an average from a certain number of columns, there are ways available in excel.
-I will use several excel functions and their combinations to get the average from multiple columns.
+However, if you want to have an average from a certain number of columns, there are ways available in Excel.
+I will use several Excel functions and their combinations to get the average from multiple columns.

-6 Methods to Calculate Average of Multiple Columns in Excel
+How to Calculate Average of Multiple Columns in Excel: 6 Methods

 1. Calculate Average of Multiple Columns Using AVERAGE Function

-Firstly, I will use simply the AVERAGE function to calculate the average of some adjacent ranges that are located in different columns.
+Firstly, I will use the AVERAGE function to calculate the average of some adjacent ranges located in different columns.
 For example, I have a dataset (B4:E11) with several students’ test scores.
-Now I will calculate the average of multiple ranges from multiple columns.
+Now, I will calculate the average of multiple ranges from multiple columns.

 Calculate Average of Multiple Columns Using AVERAGE FunctionSteps: